 NEW ORLEANS – We’ve dotted our i’s and crossed our t’s.

 Here is the first installment of the NCAA Division III Men’s Indoor Track & Field National TFRI, as released on Tuesday by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).
 No marks from previous seasons have been used, which means this objective list is compiled solely of current qualifying marks from the 2023 indoor track & field season.

 NCAA Division III — Men's Indoor Track & Field

 All TFRI Reports

-Here are the rest of the top-10 teams in Week 1: No. 6 Johns Hopkins, No. 7 Williams, No. 8 SUNY Geneseo, No. 9 Rowan and No. 10 Benedictine (Ill.).
-This is a program-best ranking for the Blue Jays, whose previous best was No. 13 back in 2015.
+Here are the rest of the top-10 teams in Week 1: No. 6 Wartburg, No. 7 Nebraska Wesleyan, No. 8 SUNY Geneseo, No. 9 Mount Union and No. 10 MIT.

-Mark your calendars for March 11-12, because that’s when the 2022 NCAA Division III Indoor Track & Field Championships will take place at the JDL Fast Track in Winston-Salem, North Carolina.
+Mark your calendars for March 10-11, because that’s when the 2023 NCAA Division III Indoor Track & Field Championships will be held at the Birmingham Crossplex in Birmingham, Alabama.